 Unfortunately, North Carolina's record on health issues isn't always so positive.
 North Carolina's eugenics program was one of the most active in the nation.
 The North Carolina General Assembly authorized legalized sterilization in 1929, and by 1977, when the General Assembly formally abolished the program, over 7,600 people had been sterilized.

-While North Carolina still struggles in some areas – North Carolina exceeded the national average in infant mortality in 2010 – it continues to strengthen in others.
+Though North Carolina continues to exceed the national average for infant mortality, in 2011 North Carolina's infant mortality rate was the second lowest in the state's history.
 Our state ranks high in occupational safety, low in binge drinking rates, and shows significant declines in heart disease.
 This is a state with a 21st-Century mission: to continue to improve access to health care and support biotechnology research to enrich the lives of its ever-growing population.